How to Avoid Gum Disease [Updated]

-There are three factors that affect your prognosis for gum disease: (1) What you do at home; (2) what your dental team does for you and; (3) your genetics.
-Working togethis with your dentist can help you to control at least two of these three factors.
+There are three factors that affect your prognosis for gum disease: (1) what you do at home, (2) what our dentist does for you, and (3) your genetics.
+Working with our dentist can help you control at least two of these three factors.

 When you first become our patient, we have you fill out a form regarding your medical history so we can better serve your oral health needs.
 This is just one of the many ways we look out for our patients.